 Directory of agencies that OTDA contracts with to provide education, training, employment and support services to public assistance and low income households.

-Report to the New York State Legislature focusing on the January 1, 2014-December 31, 2015 DAP program period.
+Report to the New York State Legislature focusing on the January 1, 2016–December 31, 2017 DAP program period.

-The approved Biennial Employment Plans include the operational details of the local districts’ Employment Programs for applicants and recipients of Temporary Assistance and SNAP benefits.
+Biennial Employment Plans include operational details of the local districts’ Employment Programs for applicants and recipients of Temporary Assistance and SNAP benefits.

 This Annual Report is being submitted by OTDA in satisfaction of the requirements of section 17(d) of the Social Services Law and section 164 of the Executive Law.